Concerts, carnivals and cricket – here’s how to spend the season.

 Formula E World Championships

 On your marks, get set, race.
 Formula E World Championships races into town at ExCel London.
-Taking place on 20 and 21 July, the track weaves inside and outside of the centre.
-The thrilling event welcomes world-class racers and hosts family-friendly events, which include test-driving experiences.
+Taking place on 26 and 27 July, the track weaves inside and outside of the centre.
+The thrilling event welcomes world-class racers and hosts family-friendly activities, including test-driving experiences.

 GO: Visit www.fiaformulae.com for more information.